 Who am I?

 I have been a mormon, an atheist, an Air Force Brat, a civilian, a Republican, a Democrat, a conservative, a socialist.
 I’ve been shy, outgoing, fat, skinny, passive, aggressive, abused, supported.
 I have been a nerd, I have been a cool kid.
-I have been abstinent and promiscuous, beautiful, ugly, I have been healthy, sick, smart, dull, manic, depressed, humble, grandiose.
+I have been abstinent and promiscuous, beautiful and ugly, I have been healthy, sick, smart, dull, manic, depressed, humble, grandiose.
 I have been right and I have been wrong.

 Why am I here?

 I feel at times like an extraordinary creature, with original and important opinions, unique history and singular perspective.
 I imagine that everyone feels this way at times.
 As children, we believed that our self was the center of the universe.
 I think most of us don’t outgrow that idea as well as we should.

 I’m also interested in the differences.
 I want to understand how other people work.
 How their lives flow on a day to day basis.
 I want to know what it’s like to live outside the universe that is my own mind.
 But I’d like to share my universe as well.
 My life has been a journey and it’s a journey I want to share.